BGAKSHAYA/fiction/README.md

 ## New Features
 ### User Interface (by Akshaya)
 We have a simple user interface to present the relevant books given a query book and an option to change the language and genre of the searched book.
 The results are fetched from the Java REST API and are presented along with the important aspects of the search results that we get through the global regression.
-The result section consists of the top 10 relevant books where apart from the book name and author we present other details of the book like the Summary of the book, Published Date, Genre Categories the book belongs to along with the average rating.
+The result section consists of relevant books where apart from the book name and author we present other details of the book like the Summary of the book, Published Date, Genre Categories the book belongs to along with the average rating.
 These details are extracted from asynchronous calls made to **Google Books API** and are maintained in a static file to avoid any delay in the application.
 As the gensim document summarization didn't perform well with the known set of books we opted for the Google Books API.
 When the user clicks See More of a book, we save this information in **Mongo DB** along with Query bookid, Result  Bookid, Rank of the clicked book, and Device information like the browser, operating system.
 Below is the sample document stored in MongoDB

 ```sh